Steven Cheshire (WWT) 2012

 Brandon Marsh Nature Centre includes the Lafarge Education Centre - a purpose-built classroom, home to School Visits to Brandon for a variety of curriculum-related activities.
-We also have children's activities during the school holidays, and even Really Wild Birthday Parties!
+Outside there is our Education garden, which also has a mud kitchen for messy play.
+We also have children's activities during the school holidays, and even Really Wild Birthday Parties.
 For grown-ups we also have a programme of Events and guided walks.

 The Sensory Garden

 After 1500 volunteer hours, the sensory garden was official opened in 2012.